Team2122/TatorTraining2/README.md

 ## We're going to make code great again, believe me

 ```
 Hello!
-Avery AND SOPHIE were here!!!!!!
+SOPHIE were here!!!!!!
+im five and what is this -- avrey
 Connor was here too!
 ```